 Printed materials are a fact of life if you’re running a crafty biz.
 You need business cards and promotional materials, and there is paperwork like invoices and price sheets that just need to be printed out sometimes.
 As hard as we try to do everything electronically, from time to time hard copies are just unavoidable.

-Here are a few resources to help your printed materials have a lighter impact:
+From the paper and ink to the printer itself, printing can have a really big impact.
+Here are a few resources to help your printed materials have a lighter impact.

-If you’re wanting printing options for green marketing, I’ve had really great experiences with Greener Printer and Mondo Print.
+If you’re wanting printing options for green marketing, I’ve had really great experiences with Greener Printer and Bluegrass Print (formerly Mondo Print).
 The latter isn’t specifically a green printing company, but they offer eco-friendly printing options at no extra charge.
-Just remember to check that box when you’re placing an order!
+Just remember to choose the Go Green Paper when you’re placing an order!

 Printing at home is a little bit trickier.
-The easy way to green your home printing some is by picking up some 100% recycled paper.
+The easiest way to reduce the impact when you’re home printing is by picking up some 100% recycled paper.